 If you’re interested in what camera gear we travel with, we have a whole post on our photography gear.
 If you’re in the market for a new camera for your Skye photography expedition, I have a post on picking the best travel camera to help you out.

 You’re also going to need more than just photography gear for Skye.
-I would suggest decent hiking boots, clothing layers and, if you’re visiting in winter, thermal base layers, gloves and a hat.
+I would suggest decent hiking boots, clothing layers and, if you’re visiting in winter, thermal base layers, photography gloves (I use these) and a hat.
 The wind can be bitingly cold, and rain can come at any time of year, so wind and rain proof gear is definitely a good idea!

 And that sums up my guide to the best photography locations on Skye!
 Before you go though, I just wanted to let you know about some other resources that you might find useful to help you plan your trip to Skye and Scotland.